Water temperature in Long Beach

 Minimum:

-As of now, in Long Beach, the water temperature is 69.8°F. Swimming in water of this temperature is seen as relatively warm and enjoyable for some individuals, although many might find it slightly too cool.
-Today's reading is 5.2°F higher than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Long Beach, the water temperature is 76.6°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 2.4°F lower than the average recorded on this particular day in recent years.
+Since yesterday, there was a slight increase in temperature.
+This indicates a warming trend over the past day.
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-Today's water temperature is notably higher than the average recorded over the past two weeks, indicating a significant warming trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 69.8°F on 2015, while the historical minimum was 59.9°F on 2017.
+Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 84.9°F on 2018, while the historical minimum was 74.6°F on 2017.

 Daily water temperature in Long Beach